greyqz/GGLocker/README.md

 - Delete "locked" folder;
 - Delete "locked" folder and create a new one.

+## Usage
+1. Copy `GGLocker.exe` to a folder's parent folder.
+2. Double click to open program and type the folder name which you want to lock.
+3. To unlock, double click the program and type the folder name which you want to unlock.
+Type 1 (Unlock once) to unlock, or type 3 (Unlock forever) to unlock the program forever.

+## Principle

 The answer why "locked" folder is a "Recycle bin" is that if the suffix of a folder is `.{645FF040-5081-101B-9F08-00AA002F954E}`, it will be a shortcut of Recycle bin.
-So you can display "locked" folder's style by changing the value LOCK_STRING to one of these hereinbelow:
+So you can display "locked" folder's style by changing the value `LOCK_STRING` in the source code to one of these hereinbelow:

 - Control panel: `.{21EC2020-3AEA-1069-A2DD-08002B30309D}`
 - Printer: `.{2227A280-3AEA-1069-A2DE-08002B30309D}`